-The first and best way to get nutrients is from your food.
+The best way to get nutrients is from your food.
 A balanced, well-rounded diet is key to a healthy body and mind.
 Supplements – whether in the form of capsules, powder or liquid – should never be viewed as a replacement.
-“When you’re taking supplements, you’re treating the symptoms,” says menopause expert and GP Dr Stephanie Goodwin.
-A healthy diet and lifestyle should still be your first priority.
+But many of us do want to know, what is the best product for menopause symptoms, and are menopause supplements worth it?

 Supplements can, however, give a boost to your wellbeing, particularly to help counter some of the symptoms that crop up during menopause.
 And for many women, a powdered form of supplement is their preference.

 Collagen is a protein found in your body.
 It’s in your skin, bones, tendons and ligaments.
 What you may already know is that as your body ages, less collagen is produced, leading to menopause symptoms like dry and lacklustre skin.

 You may find that a collagen powder supplement helps with your menopause symptoms.
 It may improve the appearance of your skin, hair or nails.
 It can even aid with aching joints and building muscle mass.

 READ MORE What are the best menopause supplements?

 What is the best supplement to take during menopause?

 What is the best nutritional supplement powder?
 It depends on the symptoms you want to ease.
 Whether you are longing for better sleep, struggling with skin issues or looking to balance your hormones, there are powder supplements out there that can help you.
 Ingredients like maca root and shatavari have been shown to help alleviate menopausal symptoms including hot flashes.
 Supplements that include vitamin C or calcium can aid in replacing the natural levels that your body loses as you age.